World Chefs: Vegan cookbook author extols dairy-free life

-NEW YORK Cookbook author Kristy Turner was so passionate about cheese that she worked as a professional cheese seller and server.
+NEW YORK, March 3 Cookbook author Kristy Turner was so passionate about cheese that she worked as a professional cheese seller and server.
 But once she decided to go vegan, she never looked back.

 Turner's first book, "But I Could Never Go Vegan!", includes 125 recipes and her take on dairy-free, egg-free pizza and nachos, along with the cashew-based blue cheese and macadamia mozzarella that she says fully satisfy her cheesy cravings.